 The area is largely residential however, the highway does include a lot of retail outlets and also some nearby light industry.
-The patients are well spread across all age groups really from new born to very elderly.
-Many of the elderly have lived in their own homes in the area for sixty to seventy years.
-There is now of course the influx of new young families buying up the old homes and renovating and starting families.
+The patient population is well spread across all age groups really from newborn to the very elderly.
+Many of the elderly have lived in their own homes in the area for fifty years and more.
+There is now of course the influx of new young families buying up the old homes and renovating and starting young families.

-We are situated near the corner of Dalkeith road and Stirling highway Nedlands.
-Next door is the Nedlands Veterinary Clinic and our parking is off Dalkeith road behind the main building.
+We are situated near the corner of Dalkeith Road and Stirling Highway, Nedlands.
+Next door is the Greencross Veterinary Clinic and our parking is off Dalkeith road behind the main building.
 There is ample parking in our own car park and also in the nearby street.

-Captain Stirling Medical Centre offers a comprehensive range of medical care and attention to our community and we also hold special interest in women’s health, family health, counselling, childhood immunisation and vaccination, yearly Flu vaccinations, travel vaccinations including Yellow Fever, health screening and prevention, skin disorders and diagnosis of moles, minor surgery, ECG’s, hearing tests and Spirometry.
+Captain Stirling Medical Centre offers a comprehensive range of medical care and attention to our community and we also hold special interest in women’s health, family health, counselling, childhood immunisation and vaccination, annual Flu vaccinations, travel advice and vaccinations including Yellow Fever, health screening and prevention, skin disorders and diagnosis of moles, minor surgery, ECG’s, hearing tests and spirometry (lung function).

-Recreational Diving Medicals, Aviation (Pilot) Medicals, Insurance and Employment Medicals are also provided here.
+Recreational Diving Medicals, Aviation (Pilot) Medicals, Insurance and Employment Medicals are also performed here.
 Workers Compensation injuries and Motor Vehicle accidents are also treated at this surgery.

 Healthy Kids Check